 As part of the elementary teacher education program, students are required to take two Praxis tests before they graduate, the Praxis Core Academic Skills for Educators Test and the Praxis II Tests.

-For information on the teacher certification process and the testing requirements in Delaware and the surrounding regions, visit the Delaware Center for Teacher Education’s Office of Certification and Accreditation.
+For information on the teacher certification process and the testing requirements in Delaware and the surrounding regions, visit the Center for Excellence and Equity in Teacher Preparation’s Office of Certification and Accreditation.

 ETE students must pass the Praxis Core Academic Skills for Educators tests in reading, writing, and mathematics according to the State of Delaware guidelines for Upper Division Clearance.
 Students can take a test an unlimited number of times in order to achieve a passing score.